pandoraxcc/flask-sample-api/README.md

 ## Description

 My first sample API on Flask.
-You can add cities, retrieve their geolocation, filter nearby cities based on the distance using Great-circle_distance formula.
+You can add cities, retrieve their geolocation, filter nearby cities based on the distance using Great circle distance formula.

 ## Setting up the API